Sustainable Development Goals

 Global trends

 Despite progress in recent years, the world is still far from the target of reducing remittance costs to less than 3%.
-The highest remittance costs (by receiving region) is in Oceania and Sub-Saharan Africa, both above 8%.

-The UN notes in its annual SDG progress report that digital remittances had a global average cost of 5.0%, with non-digital remittances at 6.7%.
+The UN notes in its 2022 SDG progress report that digital remittances had a global average cost of 5.0%, with non-digital remittances at 6.7%.
 With just 27% of remittances being made digitally, there is hope for reducing remittance costs by facilitating more use of digital transfers.

 The Nordics